magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 way, but in the true practice you don’t need to be afraid of others, just be wary of faults arising within your own actions, speech or thoughts.
-When you see faults in your actions, speech or thoughts you must guard yourselves. – ‘you must exhort yourself,’ don’t leave it to others to do.
+When you see faults in your actions, speech or thoughts you must guard yourselves. *Attano codayattānaṃ* – ‘you must exhort yourself,’ don’t leave it to others to do.
 We must quickly improve ourselves, know ourselves.
 This is called ‘studying’, cultivating and relinquishing.
 Look into this till you see it clearly.

 Living in this way we rely on endurance, persevering in the face of all defilements.
 Although this is good, it is still on the level of